 - All overall & masters champions for each race in the series are automatically awarded 130 points.

 - All other participants are awarded points by pro-rating (why award points using the pro-rating method) their finish times against those of the open and masters champions. (for two examples of how the ranking points are calculated click here).

 - Rankings points earned within each race will be posted within 72 hours of the completion of each race in the series.
 This 72 hour delay allows for any corrections / revisions to be made following any given race.

 - To be ranked you must finish a minimum of three races from the list of 13 races in the series.
 Note!
-Half Marathon races that are not part of the Bakers Dozen Series are not considered.
+Half-Marathon races that are not part of the Bakers Dozen Series are not considered.

-- Once you have completed the minimum three races you will be ranked overall within your gender (open or masters category) and within the Bakers Dozen Series age groups.
+- Once you have completed the minimum three races you will be ranked overall within your gender (open or masters categories) and within the Bakers Dozen Series age groups.
 Note!
 If you are 40 years of age & over you will not be ranked within the overall open category.

 - After the third race weekend in the series has been completed the “Series Rankings” will be posted.
 Remember, you MUST have completed a minimum of three events to be included in this posting.
 The “Series Rankings” will always be posted on the Thursday after each race beginning with the third race weekend.

 - Participants who complete four or more races will have only their three best performances count towards their series rank.
-This rank is simply the sum of points earned from your best three point performances.
+This rank is simply the sum of points earned from your three best point performances.

 - Thirteen (13) passports will be awarded on the basis of series participation only, however they MUST have qualified for the series standings by doing a minimum of three races to qualify as a “Frequent Racer”.